Question

 Both 1 and 2 are correct, which makes B the right answer.
 3 - replace the second form verb BEGAN with BEGIN as the modal verb MAY will take the base form of the main verb that follows it.

-Which one of the following combination is incorrect?
+Which of the following elements is a member of the actinoid series?